Full name James Henry Kenneth Adams

 |23||Hampshire||v Essex||Southampton||4 Aug 2015||LA|

 Jimmy Adams, a talented opening batsman and brilliant fielder, has been a fine servant for his home county, Hampshire, for over a decade.
-Higher honours have passed him by but at domestic level he has enjoyed great success in one-day cricket and has grown into a fine captain since being appointed in 2012.
-He was awarded a benefit for 2015.
+Higher honours have passed him by but at domestic level he has enjoyed great success in one-day cricket and grew into a fine captain after his appointment in 2012.
+Captaincy had come late, however, as he was well pat his 30th birthday and it gradully weighed on him.
+By the end of 2015 he had conceded both the limited-overs and Championship captaincies to James Vince.

 Born in Winchester, Adams represented England Under-19s and broke into the Hampshire side at the end of the 2002 season, after which he became a regular.
 In 2005 he was part of the side who finished runners-up in the County Championship.
 A year later he made 168 as Hampshire chased down 404 to win at Headingley and scored over 1000 runs in a season for the first-time, earning his county cap after an unbeaten 262 at Trent Bridge.